Thank you for Subscribing to CIO Applications Europe Weekly Brief

 How SDN Technology Is Revolutionising Global Telecom Providers and Enterprise Service Deployment

-By Benny Hu, Assistant Vice President, International Business Market Development, HGC Limited
+By Benny Hu, AVP, Market Development, International Business HGC Global Communications

 Digital transformation is a hot topic for enterprises and service providers everywhere.
 It represents a crucial milestone in any company’s strategy for not only surviving but excelling in today’s competitive marketplace.
 The CIO’s role is to guide the company to leverage the benefits of technology and achieve extraordinary results with creative business models.
 Digital transformation is the key to success.